bkorobeinikov/movieapp-ionic/README.md

 This app was made just to see Ionic 2 in action with real page flows and real data api (and ngrx/store).

 ## Important!
-**App gets data from a real Ukrainian Movie Theater website** There is no any server code in this repository.
+**App gets data from a real Ukrainian Movie Theater website.** There is no server code in this repository.

 ## Know issues
  - Seats svg map doesn't support pinch-to-zoom